 Homemade dog anti itch spray

-I love using natural products for my pets’ skin issues.
-This is a recipe I have used and loved.
+If you love using natural products for your pets’ skin issues, here is a recipe for that.
 It gets rid of odor, itchiness and also gives them a shinier coat.

 - 5 drops each of Lavender and Chamomile oils